JeffinKR924/RSVPWebApp/README.md

 5. Go to localhost:3000 to see the webpage

 6. If you want to use the remotely hosted application, enter this url into your browser: http://ec2-3-138-184-248.us-east-2.compute.amazonaws.com:3000/

+7. Note: Application is hosted on an EC2 instance using AWS, and a Jenkins job is running that is connected to the main git branch.
+So ANY pushes to main will immediately reflect on the hosted application.